2015 Cleveland Browns season: Week 17: vs. Pittsburgh Steelers

-The Steelers made the playoffs with a dominating 28–12 win over the Browns (coupled with a Jets loss to the Bills).
+The Steelers made the playoffs with a closer than the score indicated 28–12 win over the Browns (coupled with a Jets loss to the Bills).
 The game was competitive for three quarters, but the Browns failed to get into the endzone, scoring four field goals and committing three turnovers (two of them in the fourth quarter, both of which resulted in Steelers scores).

-The Browns finished the season with a 3–13 record, their worst record since the 2000 season (when they also went 3–13).
+The Browns finished the season with a 3–13 record (2-6 at home & 1-5 against the AFC North), their worst record since the 2000 season (when they also went 3–13).
 It was tied for their second fewest wins in a season, ahead of only the 1999 Browns, who won two games and went 2–14 that season.
 GM Ray Farmer was immediately fired after the final game, along with head coach Mike Pettine, who had lost 18 of his last 21 games going back to Week 13 of the previous season.